rasoulifarhad/java-projects/code-kata-project/src/main/java/com/farhad/example/codekata/fizz_buzz/note.md

    * 10 as input return "Buzz"
 4. If input is a multiple of 3 and 5 return "FizzBuzz"
    * 30 as input return "FizzBuzz"

+TDD is pretty straight forward

+1. Add a simple test
+2. Run all the tests and see the new one fail
+3. Make a simple change
+4. Run all the tests and see the new one pass
+5. Repeat until done